-Contact your mortgage provider
+Get in touch with your mortgage provider

 Your mortgage options

-Continue paying your mortgage
+Carry on paying your mortgage

 Transfer sole ownership